fishcus/KAP-manual/en/config/use_sparksql_during_cube_build.en.md

    Note for the JDBC URL, the `localhost:10000` should be replaced with the host and port of your thrift server; the `principle` parameter is only needed if security is enabled in your cluster.

-3. Stop KAP and run check-env to verify the configuration.
+3. Stop Kyligence Enterprise and run check-env to verify the configuration.

    ```sh
    bin/kylin.sh stop